Irazu Volcano

 I am a nerd when it comes to nature and some of the remarkable things this planet has shown me.
 I began the two hour trip to Irazu with my GPS, fully charged camera, and shorts.
 With each turn, the mountain yielded views of thick cloud cover and dense fog – ingredients that don’t make for great pictures.
 No more than 15 minutes after arriving at the summit, the cloud cover broke and gave way to a cold and sunny day.

-There’s a pretty significant temperature change as your ascend up the 3,400 m volcano.
+There’s a pretty significant temperature change as your ascend up the 3,400 meter volcano.
 San Jose was 20 C warmer than the summit of Irazu.

 Even though Irazu is a part of Costa Rica’s national parks, it is an active volcano.
 When you arrive, they make you back in your car for quick escapes should the volcano awaken from its (temporary) sleep.
 There were many railings, sidewalks, and signs which had scars from falling debris during past eruptions.